The Ultimate In Birding Tours

 From Windhoek, we head southwestwards to Namibgrens and the spectacular Spreetshoogte Pass, our first and best site for the rare near-endemic Herero Chat.

-Next, we will explore Namibia’s Skeleton Coast around Walvis Bay and Swakopmund, where the myriads of waterbirds contrast so strikingly with the paucity of birds in the Namib Deserts inland.
-Nonetheless, the local landbird fauna is very high quality, including such specialities as the endemic Dune Lark and such near-endemics as Rüppell’s Korhaan, Burchell’s Courser, Stark’s and Gray’s Larks and Orange River White-eye.
+Next, we will explore Namibia’s Skeleton Coast around Walvis Bay and Swakopmund, where the myriads of waterbirds contrast so strikingly with the paucity of birds inland in the Namib Desert.
+Nonetheless, the local landbird fauna is of very high quality, including such specialities as the endemic Dune Lark and such near-endemics as Rüppell’s Korhaan, Burchell’s Courser, Stark’s and Grey’s Larks and Orange River White-eye.

 At the base of the Brandberg, Namibia’s highest mountain, we will be looking for four more Namibian near-endemics: Rüppell’s Parrot, Violet Wood Hoopoe, Carp’s Tit and Bare-cheeked Babbler.
 Not to mention enjoying an encounter with endearing Meerkats!